azka-begh/terraform_begin/remote_state_management/README.md

 ## Terraform State Management
 - As your Terraform usage becomes more advanced, there are some cases where you might need to modify the terraform state.
-- It is important to never modify the state file directly.
-Instead, we should make changes via terraform state commands.
+- Rather than modify the state directly, the terraform state commands can be used in many cases instead.
 - There are multiple sub-commands that can be used with terraform state, these include:

 |  No.  | State Sub-Command  |            Description                                      |